Brendanmcco/ai-image-video-generation-survey/README.md

 # ai-image-video-generation-survey

-## 🎨 AI Image and Video Generation: A Survey of Models, Methods, and Challenges
+## 🎨 Survey of AI Image and Video Generation Models:Foundations, Taxonomy, and Societal Impact

 > *Brendan McCollum*
 > University of Rochester